Demigod: Hinduism

 In Hinduism, the term demigod is used to refer to deities who were once human and later became devas (gods).
 There are two notable demigods in Vedic Scriptures:

-Nandi (the divine vehicle of Shiva), and Garuda (the divine steed of Vishnu).
+Nandi (the divine vehicle of Shiva), and Garuda (the divine vehicle of Vishnu).
 Examples of demigods worshiped in South India are Madurai Veeran and Karuppu Sami.

-The heroes of the Hindu epic Mahabharata, the five Pandava brothers, fit the Western definition of demigods though they are generally not referred to as such.
-Queen Kunti, the wife of King Pandu, was given a mantra that, when recited, meant that one of the Gods would give her his child.
+The heroes of the Hindu epic Mahabharata, the five Pandava brothers and their half brother Karna, fit the Western definition of demigods though they are generally not referred to as such.
+Queen Kunti, the wife of King Pandu, was given a mantra that, when recited, meant that one of the gods would give her his child.
 When her husband was cursed to die if he ever engaged in sexual relations, Kunti used this mantra to provide her husband with children fathered by various deities.
 These children were Yudhishthira (child of Dharmaraj), Bhima (child of Vayu) and Arjuna (child of Indra).
 She taught this mantra to Madri, King Pandu's other wife, and she immaculately conceived twin boys named Nakula and Sahadeva (children of the Ashvins).
 Queen Kunti had previously conceived another son, Karna, when she had tested the mantra out.
-Despite her protests, Surya the sun god was compelled by the mantra to impregnate her.
-Bhishma is another figures who fits the western definition of demigod, as he was the son of king Shantanu and Goddess Ganga.
+Despite her protests, Surya the sun god was compelled by the mantra to bless her.
+Bhishma is another figures who fits the western definition of demigod, as he was the son of King Shantanu and Goddess Ganga.

 The Vaishnavites (who often translate deva as "demigod") cite various verses that speak of the devas' subordinate status.
 For example, the Rig Veda (1.22.20) reads, "oṃ tad viṣṇoḥ paramam padam sadā paśyanti sūrayaḥ", which translates to, "All the suras [i.e., the devas] look always toward the feet of Lord Vishnu".
 Similarly, in the Vishnu Sahasranama, the concluding verses, read, "The Rishis [great sages], the ancestors, the devas, the great elements, in fact, all things moving and unmoving constituting this universe, have originated from Narayana," (i.e., Vishnu).
 Thus the Devas are stated to be subordinate to Vishnu, or God.

 A. C. Bhaktivedanta Swami Prabhupada, the founder of the International Society for Krishna Consciousness (ISKCON) translates the Sanskrit word "deva" as "demigod" in his literature when the term referred to a God other than the Supreme Lord.
-This is because the ISKCON tradition teaches that there is only one Supreme Lord and that all others are but His servants.
+This is because the Vaishnava tradition teaches that there is only one Supreme Lord and that all others are but His servants.
 In an effort to emphasize their subservience, Prabhupada uses the word "demigod" as a translation of deva.
 However, there are at least three occurrences in the eleventh chapter of Bhagavad-Gita where the word deva, used in reference to Lord Krishna, is translated as "Lord".
 The word deva can be used to refer to the Supreme Lord, celestial beings, and saintly souls depending on the context.
 This is similar to the word Bhagavan, which is translated according to different contexts.